 Generic Name: imipramine

-Note: This document contains side effect information about imipramine.
-Some of the dosage forms listed on this page may not apply to the brand name Tofranil-PM.
+Note: This page contains side effects data for the generic drug imipramine.
+It is possible that some of the dosage forms included below may not apply to the brand name Tofranil-PM.

 For the Consumer

 Applies to imipramine: oral capsule, oral tablet

 As well as its needed effects, imipramine (the active ingredient contained in Tofranil-PM) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking imipramine, check with your doctor immediately:Incidence not known

 - Abdominal or stomach pain

 - burning, crawling, itching, numbness, prickling, "pins and needles", or tingling feelings